 According to the definition by FDA, biological drugs include vaccines, blood and its components, somatic cells, gene therapy, recombinant therapeutic proteins and even tissues.
 Some narrower examples include therapeutic antibodies for cancer treatment or even COVID-19 vaccines, but all biologics share the same composition “requirement” (sugars, proteins, nucleic acids, their combinations or living entities) and the isolation origin (humans, animals, plants, microorganisms).

 RELATED: Will Biologics Surpass Small Molecules In The Pharmaceutical Race?

 Below we review ten notable companies applying AI for designing biologics drugs in more detail.

-Canada-based AbCellera, a biotechnology company that develops antibody therapeutics, was founded in 2012 and closed the IPO round in the end of 2020 with $555.5M gross proceeds.
+Canadian company AbCellera, a biotech company that develops antibody therapeutics, was founded in 2012 and closed the IPO round in the end of 2020 with $555.5M gross proceeds.

 AbCellera aims to search, decode, and analyze natural immune systems to find therapy-suitable antibodies, as well as use humanized antibody platforms to access and assess various functional modalities of the potential therapeutic molecules.

 They own sequencing technologies with functional data from single B-cells, which enables researchers to increase the number of antibody candidates.
 Additionally, their proprietary antibody visualization software Celium helps to deal with the obtained multidimensional data.

 After selecting the most promising leads by the number of various criteria, computational protein engineering can be used to optimize antibodies, while also considering the natural antibodies diversity.